israelmarti/BiSpeD/README.md

 > - `tb`: spectrum template, in FITS extension with or without extension, for comparison with secondary component (string);
 >
 > Optional parameters:
 > - `wreg`: spectral regions for cross-correlation analysis (string).
-The selected region is specified among "-" and the different regiones joined with ' " , ";
+The selected region is specified among "-" and the different regions joined with ' " , ";
 > - `aconv`: damping convergence factor (float);
 > - `keyjd`: header keyword that contains Julian Date (string);
 > - `fitcont`: continuum subtraction of spectra dataset prior to correlation analysis (boolean);